opendp/dp-wizard/docs/index.md

 >>>
 >>> def make_cut_points(
 ...     lower_bound: float, upper_bound: float, bin_count: int
-... ):
+... ) -> list[float]:
 ...     """
 ...
-Returns one more cut point than the bin_count.
+Returns one more cut point than the bin_count, ...     with the cut points rounded to two decimal places ...
-...
 (There are actually two more bins, extending to ...     -inf and +inf, but we'll ignore those.)
 ...
 Cut points are evenly spaced from lower_bound to upper_bound.